JvanKatwijk/qt-dab/README.md

 Devices and device support
 ======================================================================

-Qt-DAB supports a broad variety of input device:
+In the current set up, Qt-DAB supports 6 types of (physical) input devices:

   * SDR DAB sticks (RTL2838U or similar), with separate libraries for the V3 and V4 versions of the stick,
   *  All SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSPDxR2), with separate entries for the v2 and v3 library,
   * HACKRF One,